 Question 2: Is your program plan’s program summary status “Anticipated Complete”?

-NOTE: If you plan to complete your program with the summer semester, your program summary status may be “In Progress.”
+NOTES: If you plan to complete your program with the summer semester, your program summary status may be “In Progress.”
 This is acceptable and you may answer “Yes” to Question 2.
 Program Entry requirements that have not been met can be disregarded if you are already officially admitted to the program.

 If your answer to Question 2 is:

 NO – Recheck your program summary status once you are closer to completing your program requirements to see if it has updated to “Anticipated Complete.”
 If you have any questions regarding your program plan requirements, contact your program advisor or counselor.
 Your advisor information should be listed at the top of your program plan.
 If one is not listed, please contact the Dean’s office for your program.

 Question 3: Is your cumulative GPA at least 2.000?